 Addictions and Recovery Minor

-*Requirements for a minor may be completed at any campus location offering the specified courses for the minor.
-Students may not change from a campus that offers their major to a campus that does not offer their major for the purpose of completing a minor.
+Requirements for a minor may be completed at any campus location offering the specified courses.
+Students may not change from a campus that offers their major to one that does not offer their major solely for the purpose of completing a minor.

 18 credits are required for the Minor.